 - Search for reliable German Shepherd rescues near you

-- Learn the requirements of the rescue for fosters and see if you fit the bill
+- Learn the requirements of the rescue for fosters and see if you fit those requirements

 - Fill out and submit their foster application